Ultra-Bright Electron Bunch Injection in a Plasma Wakefield Driven by a Superluminal Flying Focus Electron Beam

-In this Letter, we propose and demonstrate using PIC simulations a new electron injection scheme in the three-dimensional nonlinear blowout regime of a PBA \cite{Rosenzweig1991,Pukhov2002,Lu2006a,Lu2006b}.
-The injection process is triggered by a drive beam whose density centroid ("flying focus", FF) moves superluminally.
-This may seem counter-intuitive as injection occurs when the phase velocity of the wake decreases sufficiently such that electrons co-move at the phase velocity of the wake.
-However, as elaborated below, when the FF is superluminal and the most dense (smallest spot size) part of the drive beam excites a nonlinear wake, an increasing amount of charge is confined within the ion channel leading to a backward expanding wake (in the co-moving frame with the beam) as the density peak moves forward which effectively reduces the phase velocity at the rear of the wake.
-The proposed scheme is highly controllable and capable of generating GeV-level electron bunches with normalized emittances $\sim$10s nm, slice energy-spreads $\sim$0.1\%, and normalized brightnesses $>10^{19}$ \Bunit, needed for driving an XFEL.
-Unlike the density-downramp injection that relies on plasma density tailoring and some ionization injection schemes which need synchronization of laser pulses with the drive bunch, the proposed scheme relies on a simpler experimental setup with a uniform plasma and a single drive beam.
+In this Letter, we propose and demonstrate using PIC simulations a new electron injection scheme in the three-dimensional nonlinear blowout regime \cite{Rosenzweig1991,Pukhov2002,Lu2006a,Lu2006b} of a PWFA.
+The injection process is triggered by a drive beam whose density centroid [``flying focus'' (FF)] moves superluminally.
+This may seem counterintuitive as injection occurs when the phase velocity of the wake decreases sufficiently such that electrons comove at the phase velocity of the wake.
+However, as elaborated below, when the FF is superluminal and the most dense (smallest spot size) part of the drive beam excites a nonlinear wake, an increasing amount of charge is confined within the ion channel leading to a backward expanding wake (in the comoving frame with the beam) as the density peak moves forward which effectively reduces the phase velocity at the rear of the wake.
+The proposed scheme is highly controllable and capable of generating GeV-level electron bunches with normalized emittances $\sim$10s nm, slice energy spreads $\sim$0.1\%, and normalized brightness $>10^{19}$ \Bunit, which is orders of magnitude higher than those of existing beams at state-of-the-art XFELs based on conventional accelerators.
+Thus, this PBA based scheme not only provides the possibility of replacing the conventional injector and accelerator in an XFEL, but it could also provide a path for significantly boosting the brightness of an existing beam leading to compact, cost-effective XFELs since the saturation gain length and thus the required undulator length can be greatly reduced.
+Unlike density-downramp injection that relies on tailoring the plasma density and some ionization schemes which need synchronization of laser pulses with the drive pulse, the proposed scheme relies on a simpler experimental setup --- a uniform plasma and a single drive beam.
+While both the evolving beam \cite{Dalichaouch2020} and FF schemes rely on the focusing optics to trigger injection, the FF scheme may provide better tunability, as well as controllability and stable acceleration after injection.
+Furthermore, typical beams produced at facilities such as FACET already have quasilinear energy chirps (at least on a significant portion of the beam) so the physics of an FF needs to be considered in general.